- Shoe Insoles

-Orthotic Insoles, Heel Pads, Arch Supports and other shoe inserts provide first-line therapy for a variety of common foot problems that stem when you walk or stand for not having enough orthopedic support.
+Orthotic Insoles, Heel Pads, Inner Soles, Arch Supports and other shoe inserts provide first-line therapy for a variety of common foot problems that stem when you walk or stand for not having enough orthopedic support.
 Inserts are considerably more affordable than custom orthotics and are designed for use in non-orthopedic shoes.
 Inserts are accessible within patients that suffer from mild to moderate foot pain.
 Your podiatrist can advise you on whether an arch support or custom orthotic would be more appropriate for your foot condition.

 What Is Orthotics?